jeansanch/bank_transaction_sim/README.md

 ### Project Structure

-- DataBase Containing the data
+- DataBase Containing the data should be in a different instance.
+Since if one of the system fails the DB should always be running.

+- Preferably in a container.